-Since the new coronavirus disease 2019 (COVID-19) began in Wuhan, China, it has become a global pandemic affecting more than 24 million people in the United States and over 96 million people worldwide (as of Jan.
-11, 2021) (ArcGis, 2021).
+Since the new coronavirus disease 2019 (COVID-19) began in Wuhan, China, it has become a global pandemic affecting hundreds of millions of people worldwide (ArcGis, 2021).
 Contributing to this spread is the fact that it’s possible to transmit the virus to others even if you don’t have any (or only have mild) symptoms.
-According to the Centers for Disease Control and Prevention (CDC), when symptoms of COVID-19 do occur, they usually appear 2–10 days after exposure to the virus and may include (CDC, 2020):
+According to the Centers for Disease Control and Prevention (CDC), when symptoms of COVID-19 do occur, they usually appear 2–10 days after exposure to the virus and may include (CDC, 2021a):

 Current COVID-19 treatments

-In October 2020, the US Food and Drug Administration (FDA) approved an antiviral drug called remdesivir for the treatment of patients hospitalized with coronavirus.
+In October 2020, the US Food and Drug Administration (FDA) approved an antiviral drug called remdesivir for the treatment of patients hospitalized with coronavirus (FDA, 2020).
 Antiviral drugs are medications that attack a virus after it has gotten into your body.
-Creating a new antiviral therapy to work against SARS-CoV-2 would take years.
-Instead, scientists turned to existing antiviral medications to see if any of them can help against COVID-19.
+Creating a new antiviral therapy to work against SARS-CoV-2 would have taken years, so scientists turned to existing antiviral medications to see if any of them can help against COVID-19.

 Remdesivir, an intravenous (IV) medication, was initially developed to help with other viruses, like the Ebola virus.
 This drug prevents virus particles from reproducing—if it can’t copy itself, then it can’t spread to other cells in the body.

 Another medication being tested is favipiravir, an oral antiviral drug used to treat influenza (flu) in Japan.
-Recently, clinical trials have begun to see if favipiravir can be used to treat COVID-19 patients who are not hospitalized and have mild to moderate disease (Stanford, 2020).
+Some research shows that favipiravir might be beneficial in people with mild to moderate COVID-19, but other studies show very little benefit in people with advanced disease (Hassanipour 2021, Joshi 2021).
 It is too early to tell if this drug will become part of the treatment arsenal.

 Convalescent plasma is blood plasma taken from people who have recovered from SARS-CoV-2 infection.
 This plasma may contain antibodies against the virus.
 A plasma transfusion into a patient with a severe COVID-19 infection could help them fight off the disease quicker and more effectively, especially if done early.
-While convalescent plasma has been used in the past to treat other conditions (like the 2003 SARS-CoV epidemic, the 2009-2010 H1N1 influenza virus pandemic, and the 2012 MERS-CoV epidemic), its use for SARS-CoV-2 is still considered experimental.
-The National Institutes of Health state that there is not enough information to recommend for or against the use of convalescent plasma (NIH, 2020).
+While convalescent plasma has been used in the past to treat other conditions (like SARS-CoV in 2003, H1N1 influenza in 2009-2010, and MERS-CoV in 2012), its use in treating SARS-CoV-2 is still considered experimental.
+The National Institutes of Health state that there is not enough information to recommend for or against the use of convalescent plasma (NIH, 2021a).

 Dexamethasone is a corticosteroid with potent anti-inflammatory properties.
-A large clinical trial (over 6,000 participants) found that dexamethasone decreased mortality in hospitalized patients who were on mechanical ventilation (NIH, 2020).
-The current recommendation is that dexamethasone should be reserved for people who are intubated or who require supplemental oxygen during their hospitalization for COVID-19 (NIH, 2020).
+A large clinical trial (over 6,000 participants) found that dexamethasone decreased mortality in hospitalized patients who were on mechanical ventilation (NIH, 2021b).
+The current recommendation is that dexamethasone should be reserved for people who are intubated or who require supplemental oxygen during their hospitalization for COVID-19.
 Corticosteroids are not benign medications—they should be used with caution and only under the supervision of your healthcare provider.
 With some viruses, corticosteroids can worsen the outcome.
-Dexamethasone should not be given to people who do not need oxygen support (NIH, 2020)
+Dexamethasone should not be given to people who do not need oxygen support (NIH, 2021b)

 Roman Daily—Multivitamin for Men